pyeventsourcing/eventsourcing/docs/topics/process.rst

                 print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
                 print("Max order processing time: {:.3f}s".format(max(durations)))

-In this example, there are no causal dependencies between events in different partitions.
+In this example, there are no causal dependencies between events in different pipelines.
-Causal dependencies between events in different partitions could be detected and used to synchronise the processing of partitions downstream, so that downstream processing of one partition can wait for an event to be processed in another.
+Causal dependencies between events in different pipelines could be detected and used to synchronise the processing of pipelines downstream, so that downstream processing of one pipeline can wait for an event to be processed in another.
 The causal dependencies could be automatically inferred by detecting the originator ID and version of aggregates as they are retrieved from the wrapped repository.
-If the dependencies were notified in a different partition, the originator ID and version could be included in the new notification, so that downstream can wait for the causal dependencies to be processed before processing the causally dependent notification.
-In case there are many dependencies, only the highest notification of each partition would need to be included.
-Including causal dependencies within the partition would allow the partition to be processed in parallel to the extent that events aren't causally dependent on the immediately preceding events in the same notification log.
+If the dependencies were notified in a different pipeline, the originator ID and version could be included in the new notification, so that downstream can wait for the causal dependencies to be processed before processing the causally dependent notification.
+In case there are many dependencies, only the highest notification of each pipeline would need to be included.
+Including causal dependencies within the pipeline would allow the pipeline to be processed in parallel to the extent that events aren't causally dependent on the immediately preceding events in the same notification log.
 (Causal dependencies not implemented, yet.)

-Since the above policy ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of partitions and the number of orders demonstrates even on a machine with few cores (e.g. my laptop) that processing is truly concurrent both across the process applications and across the partitions of the system.
-(The total processing time for a batch of orders tends towards the duration of the longest step, multiplied by the size of the batch, divided by the number of partitions.
-So the maximum rate of a system is the number of partitions divided by the duration of the longest step.
-Obviously, the minimum processing time for a single order, its total latecy, is equal to the sum of the durations of each step regardless of the batch size or the number of partitions.)
+Since the above policy ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of pipelines and the number of orders demonstrates even on a machine with few cores (e.g. my laptop) that processing is truly concurrent both across the process applications and across the pipelines of the system.
+(The total processing time for a batch of orders tends towards the duration of the longest step, multiplied by the size of the batch, divided by the number of pipelines.
+So the maximum rate of a system is the number of pipelines divided by the duration of the longest step.
+Obviously, the minimum processing time for a single order, its total latecy, is equal to the sum of the durations of each step regardless of the batch size or the number of pipelines.)

-Without the ``sleep(0.5)`` statements, the system with its five-step process can process on my small laptop about twenty-five orders per second per partition, approximately 40ms for each order, with min and average order processing times of approximately 100ms and 150ms for the five steps.
+Without the ``sleep(0.5)`` statements, the system with its five-step process can process on my small laptop about twenty-five orders per second per pipeline, approximately 40ms for each order, with min and average order processing times of approximately 100ms and 150ms for the five steps.
 The atomic database transaction code takes about 4ms from opening the transaction in Python to closing the session in Python.
 So it seems there is room for improving performance in future versions of the library.

-If most business applications process less than one command per second, one system partition would probably be sufficient for most situations.
-However, to process spikes in the demand without spikes in latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of partitions could be increased accordingly.
+If most business applications process less than one command per second, one system pipeline would probably be sufficient for most situations.
+However, to process spikes in the demand without spikes in latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of pipelines could be increased accordingly.
 Eventually with this design, the shared database would limit throughput.
-But since the operations are partitioned, the database could be scaled vertically (more CPUs) in proportion to the number of partitions.
+But since the operations are pipelined, the database could be scaled vertically (more CPUs) in proportion to the number of pipelines.

-Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. partitions 0-7 on one machine, partitions 8-15 on another machine, and so on.
+Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. pipelines 0-7 on one machine, pipelines 8-15 on another machine, and so on.

-The work of increasing the number of partitions, and starting new operating system processes, could be automated.
+The work of increasing the number of pipelines, and starting new operating system processes, could be automated.
 Also, the cluster scaling could be automated, and processes distributed automatically across the cluster.
 Actor model seems like a good foundation for such automation.